Finding a Top Financial Advisor Firm in Little Rock, Arkansas

 Mahaffy founded ClientFirst Wealth Management in 2002 after spending more than two decades in financial services, which included a stint at Merrill Lynch.

-As stated earlier, the firm is singly focused on working with individuals.
-Its services include cash and risk management, insurance analysis, education planning, retirement planning, charitable giving, estate creation, tax mitigation and capital needs planning.
+Services include cash and risk management, insurance analysis, education planning, retirement planning, charitable giving, estate creation, tax mitigation and capital needs planning.

 ClientFirst Wealth Management Investment Strategy